Today’s question comes from Rob:

 Two things are happening here:

-- There’s a good reason why you can stare at your closet full of clothes and not find anything to wear.
+- The more options you have, the harder it is to make a choice There’s a good reason why you can stare at your closet full of clothes and not find anything to wear.
 It’s called the paradox of choice.
-That is, the more options you have, the less likely you are to make a choice.
-Have you ever gone to a restaurant with a huge menu and it took you FOREVER to decide what to eat?
-That’s the paradox of choice working against you
+The more options you have, the less likely you are to make a choice.

-- Shopping for clothes out of frustration is a huge mistake.
+- When you shop out of frustration, you make bad choices.
 I see it so often that I’ve even given it a name.
 I call it “Panic Mode Shopping”.
-When you shop out of frustration, you’re going to make some poor choices.
+Think about when you’re hungry.
 When you’re starving and have nothing to eat at home, what do you do?
 Are you heading over to Whole Foods and buying some lean chicken breasts and kale?
 Hell no, you’re pulling up to that McDonald’s drive thru and getting that Big Mac meal.
 (And a McChicken too, please)

 In fact, buying more bad clothes is just going to make the Paradox of Choice problem WORSE.